 So, now that you know you can get your American Express annual fee waived as an active service member or spouse of a service member, what are some American Express cards to check out?
 Here are some of our favorites:

 This is a premium card, and you get a lot with it including a generous rewards program if you're a frequent flyer.
-The card offers a strong five-times the Membership Rewards® points on flights booked directly with the airlines or with American Express Travel (starting Jan.
-1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year) as well as on prepaid hotels booked through amextravel.com.
-Plus, earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership.
-You can also earn a 75,000-point bonus when you spend $5,000 on your card in the first six months.
+The card offers a strong five-times the Membership Rewards® points on flights booked directly with the airlines or with American Express Travel (on up to $500,000 on these purchases per calendar year) as well as on prepaid hotels booked through amextravel.com.
+Plus, earn 10x points on eligible purchases on your new card at worldwide restaurants and when you Shop Small in the U.S. during your first six months of card membership (on up to $25,000 in combined spending).
+You can also earn a 100,000-point bonus when you spend $6,000 on your card in the first six months.

-The card offers many travel-related perks, including access to hundreds of airport lounges through the Global Lounge Collection, 24/7 access to a Platinum Club Concierge who can help with travel arrangements, and a credit to cover your Global Entry or TSA Precheck™ application fee every five years.
+The card offers many travel-related perks, including access to hundreds of airport lounges through the Global Lounge Collection, 24/7 access to a Platinum Club Concierge who can help with travel arrangements, and a credit to cover your Global Entry or TSA Pre✓® application fee.
 And, as you would expect with a card of this caliber, you won't be charged foreign transaction fees when you use your card while abroad.

-The Platinum Card® also gives you up to $200 a year in statement credit to cover travel-related charges like baggage fees and in-flight refreshments that you charge on your card, when you select one qualifying airline.
+The Platinum Card® also gives you up to $200 a year in statement credit to cover airline-related charges like baggage fees and in-flight refreshments that you charge on your card, when you select one qualifying airline.